 '''

 Assembly Code Example

 in r16, SREG

 ; store SREG value

-; disable interrupts during timed sequence
+cli ; disable interrupts during timed sequence

-sbi EECR, EEMWE

-; start EEPROM write
+sbi EECR, EEMWE ; start EEPROM write

 sbi EECR, EEWE

 out SREG, r16

 ; restore SREG value (I-bit)

 C Code Example

-char cSREG:
+char cSREG;

 cSREG = SREG; / store SREG value /

 / disable interrupts during timed sequence /

 CLI();

 EECR |= (1<<EEMWE); / start EEPROM write /

-EECR \mid = (1 << EEWE);
+EECR | = (1 << EEWE);

 SREG = cSREG; / restore SREG value (I-bit) /

 '''

-When using the SEI instruction to enable interrupts, the instruction following SEI will be executed before any pending interrupts, as shown in this example.
+When using the SEI instruction to enable interrupts, the instruction following SEI will be executed before any pending interrupts, as shown in the following example.

-''' Assembly Code Example
+Assembly Code Example

 sei ; set global interrupt enable

-sleep; enter sleep, waiting for interrupt
+sleep ; enter sleep, waiting for interrupt

 ; note: will enter sleep before any pending

 ; interrupt(s)

+C Code Example

-SEI(); / set global interrupt enable / SLEEP(); / enter sleep, waiting for interrupt / / note: will enter sleep before any pending interrupt(s) / '''
+SEI(); / set global interrupt enable /

+SLEEP(); / enter sleep, waiting for interrupt /

+/ note: will enter sleep before any pending interrupt(s) /

-Interrupt Response Time
+7.7.1 Interrupt Response Time

-The interrupt execution response for all the enabled AVR interrupts is four clock cycles minimum.
-After four clock cycles the program vector address for the actual interrupt handling routine is executed.
-During this four clock cycle period, the Program Counter is pushed onto the Stack.
-The vector is normally a jump to the interrupt routine, and this jump takes three clock cycles.
+The interrupt execution response for all the enabled Atmel[®]AVR[®] interrupts is four clock cycles minimum.
+After four clock cycles, the Program Vector address for the actual interrupt handling routine is executed.
+During this 4-clock cycle period, the Program Counter is pushed onto the Stack.
+The Vector is normally a jump to the interrupt routine, and this jump takes three clock cycles.
 If an interrupt occurs during execution of a multi-cycle instruction, this instruction is completed before the interrupt is served.
 If an interrupt occurs when the MCU is in sleep mode, the interrupt execution response time is increased by four clock cycles.
 This increase comes in addition to the start-up time from the selected sleep mode.

 A return from an interrupt handling routine takes four clock cycles.
-During these four clock cycles, the Program Counter (two bytes) is popped back from the Stack, the Stack Pointer is incremented by two, and the I-bit in SREG is set.
+During these four clock cycles, the Program Counter (2 bytes) is popped back from the Stack, the Stack Pointer is incremented by 2, and the I-bit in SREG is set.

-AVR ATmega16 Memories
+8. AVR Memories